Code-Institute-Submissions/disney_game/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-Deployment
+## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+The site was developed in clodd 9 using flask and intially tested here.
+When the site was stable I made a heroku app and published to there.
+This then showed a problem with the json sort feature.
+I had to improve the code and sort using a custom function.
+I also noticed the image counter stored as a variable did not work with multiple players so live code had this stored in a session.
+Cofig and all other files remained the same between dev and production.

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

-# Credits
+## Credits
-## Content
+### Content
-Ouroborus for the fancy line https://stackoverflow.com/questions/40669689/horizontal-line-but-with-the-shadow-at-the-bottom jack for the animation library http://devtuts.online/how-to-use-css3-animate-it/ tconroy for jquery cookie fix
+Ouroborus for the fancy line:https://stackoverflow.com/questions/40669689/horizontal-line-but-with-the-shadow-at-the-bottom jack for the animation library: http://devtuts.online/how-to-use-css3-animate-it/ alecxe for solving the json sort issue: https://stackoverflow.com/questions/26924812/python-sort-list-of-json-by-value

-Media
+### Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from  disney characters https://characters.disney.com/ and various google image searches

-Acknowledgements
+#### Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from swiss air for the simple layout and animation, The actual game idea came from assortment of similar games